// echo $row["ID"] ?>

 Appearing on numerous programs produced by PBS, the BBC, and Arts & Entertainment Network, Watts "changed the face of classical music and the definition of a concert pianist."
 Described as "a keyboard athlete of undisputed superiority," his 1976 recital, aired on PBS Live from Lincoln Center, was the first full length recital broadcast nationally in the history of television, and he was a featured performer on the hit children's series Mister Rogers' Neighborhood.
 Watts is a "prolific recording artist" included among his discography are works by Gershwin, Chopin, Liszt and Tchaikovsky for CBS Masterworks, and recordings featuring the concertos of Liszt, MacDowell, Tchaikovsky and Saint-Saens on the Telarc label.
 He is included in the Great Pianists of the 20th Century series for Philips, and in 2016, SONY Classical released Andre Watts- The Complete Columbia Album Collection.

-At age 26, Watts was the youngest person ever to receive an Honorary Doctorate from Yale University; he has since received six other honorary degrees from Julliard, Albright College, Brandeis University, Trinity College, John Hopkins, and the University of Pennsylvania.
+At age 26 Mr. Watts was the youngest person ever to receive an Honorary Doctorate from Yale University and he has since received numerous honors from highly respected schools including the University of Pennsylvania, Brandeis University, The Juilliard School of Music and his Alma Mater, the Peabody Conservatory of Johns Hopkins University.
 He is a Grammy winner ("Most Promising New Classical Recording Artist" 1964) and Emmy nominee ("Outstanding Individual Achievement in Cultural Programming" 1995), he also received the George Peabody Medal for Outstanding Contributions to Music in America (1990).
 The Democratic Republic of the Congo awarded Watts the Order of the Zaire, an honorific knighthood, and he received one of the most significant awards for American instrumentalists, the Avery Fisher Prize (1988), given by Lincoln Center.
 In 2011, Watts received the National Medal of Arts from the President of the United States (Barack Obama), and in 2014 he was inducted into the American Classical Music Hall of Fame.
 "Mr. Watts communicates.
 He has that kind of personal magic that makes an Event of a concert…It cannot be taught, 'tis mysterious transmission from stage to audience, and Mr. Watts has it in very large measure."